How do Closing Costs Work?

-Many of the closing costs associated with buying residential real estate are associated with getting a mortgage loan.
-At Capacity Lending, LLC, we are highly experienced in mortgage lending, so we can compile a comprehensive report on mortgage-related closing costs in your "Good Faith Estimate".
+Many of the costs associated with buying a house are associated with getting the loan.
+At Capacity Lending, LLC, we are highly experienced in mortgage lending, so we can compile a comprehensive list of costs related to your mortgage in your "Good Faith Estimate".

 Standard Closing Costs